Texas investigates hospital over care for transgender minors

 Texas law does not currently ban gender-affirming care for minors, but Paxton has sought to designate it as child abuse.
 The hospital investigation in Austin is the latest attempt by Paxton and Gov. Greg Abbott, both Republicans, to pursue other legal avenues for restrictions.

-The move came against the backdrop of a tense vote scheduled later in the day on a bill to ban gender-affirming care for anyone under 18 in Texas.
-Republican lawmakers are pushing to make Texas the latest conservative state to crack down on medical care and the rights of transgender people.
+The move came against the backdrop of state Republican lawmakers trying to ban gender-affirming care for anyone under 18 in Texas.
+The GOP-controlled Legislature is pushing to make Texas the latest conservative state to crack down on medical care and the rights of transgender people, but a scheduled House vote on the bill Friday was delayed for at least a day.

 In 2022, Paxton released a non-binding legal opinion that labeled certain gender-confirming treatment as child abuse.
 Abbott followed by ordering the state’s child welfare agency to investigate families who were receiving care.
 A Texas judge halted those state probes last year.